Milt Gantenbein

 Milton Edward Gantenbein (May 31, 1910 – December 18, 1988) was an American football player who played on three championship teams, as an end and as a defensive end for the Green Bay Packers from 1931 to 1940.

 Biography

 Milt Gantenbein was born May 31, 1910, in New Albin, Iowa.

 The former University of Wisconsin–Madison standout was a member of three National Football League (NFL) championship teams under head coach Curly Lambeau.
 In 1931, his rookie year, the sure-handed Gantenbein was the perfect complement to deep-threat Laverne Dilweg in Lambeau's pass-oriented offense and was a solid addition at defensive end.
 Green Bay's defense limited opponents to 87 points and had five shutouts, while the Packer offense compiled 291 points in fashioning a 12-2 record and winning a third league championship title in the 1931 NFL season.
-Gantenbein continued as a two-way starter for the next three seasons, playing in the shadow of Dilweg and John McNally.
+Gantenbein continued as a two-way starter for the next three seasons, playing in the shadow of Dilweg and Johnny Blood.